Drain Cleaning Services in Clearwater, FL

 If the hot water trick doesn’t work, your next step is a dirty but effective solution.
 Find an old wire hanger or buy an inexpensive drain snake from your local hardware store, and use this tool on the clogged drain.
 Drain snakes work by using a physical object to break up the clog, allowing some of it to travel further down the pipe and also allowing you to pull up as much of the clog as possible.
 Discard whatever you catch into the trash so it doesn’t contribute to another clog.

-If these solutions don’t work, we recommend calling a plumber to deal with the situation.
+If these solutions don’t work, we recommend calling a plumber to provide sewer cleaning in Clearwater.
 Stubborn clogs that can’t be solved with these simple DIY solutions might be too deep in your pipes for you to reach.
 Additionally, plumbers have the advantage of having hi-tech solutions to solve your clog that you might not have access to, such as hydro-jetting technology or video cameras for your pipes.

 What Can I Pour Down a Drain to Unclog It?

 If you’re wondering why we don’t recommend your average, store-bought drain cleaner, there’s a good reason we don’t.
 Caustic drain cleaners work by using a combination of dangerous chemicals to burn their way through the clog.
 While this can be effective, the same drain cleaner can also eat through weaker pipes or your pipe lining, which can cause damage to your plumbing system.
 Additionally, these types of drain cleaners are dangerous to be around.
 Even the fumes can damage your eyes or lungs if you’re not careful, and if you get any on your skin, you need to wash the area immediately.
 In our opinion, using chemical drain cleaners is not worth the potential risk to yourself and your plumbing system.